saepark/saepark.github.io/research.md

 * Knowledge Transfer within Organizations (w/ Linda Argote, Jerry Guo & Oliver Hahl). _Preparing for submission._

-* How Performance Incentives Impact Flows, Content, and Utilization of Shared Knowledge: Evidence from Digital Trace Data on Firm KMS. _Manuscript writing in progress._
+* How Performance Incentives Impact Networks, Content, and Utilization of Shared Knowledge: Evidence from Digital Trace Data on Firm KMS. _Manuscript writing in progress._

-* The Knowledge Sharing-Individual Learning Trade-Off. _Data analysis._
+* The Knowledge Sharing-Individual Learning Trade-Off: Evidence from Digital Trace Data on Firm KMS. _Data analysis._

 * What Do Scandals Do?
 Symbolic vs. Substantive Change in Regulatory Restatements in Response to Industry Shocks. (w/ Oliver Hahl). _Data analysis._